adtork/Jeremy-Azure-lab/Microsoft-Peering-Routing-Example/readme.md

 ## 1. Microsoft Peering Routing Example

-Microsoft peering [Microsoft Peering](https://docs.microsoft.com/en-us/azure/expressroute/expressroute-circuit-peerings) over Expressroute (ER) provides bi-direcitonal connectivity to Microsoft PAAS/SAAS public IPs.
+[Microsoft Peering](https://docs.microsoft.com/en-us/azure/expressroute/expressroute-circuit-peerings) over Expressroute (ER) provides bi-direcitonal connectivity to Microsoft PAAS/SAAS public IPs.
 Microsoft public IPs will be advertised to you via BGP and it's up to the customer to choose where those routes get injected (internal, DMZ etc).
 A common design is to have Microsoft peering routes land into an isolated DMZ VRF/routing domain.
 The goal of this guide is to provide a high level overview of routing behaviors before and after ER and potential gotchas associated with Microsoft peering.
 Configurations are done on virtual devices so IPs/ASNs etc are simulated.
 The lab shows traffic initiated from on prem to Microsoft only.
 Routing shown is purely an example and can be solved a number of ways.
 Understanding the symmetric flows is key to a successful Microsoft Peering.

 Notes: